benno0810/terminalDrawerPython/README.md

 - Rectangle drawing (`R x1 y1 x2 y2 c`) should always draw borders only; the inside remains blank until a bucket-fill command is applied.

 ## Why I use BDD(behavioral driven development) instead of TDD
-- Purpose of this application is clear but interface is unclear to me
+- Purpose of this application (aka behavior of this application ) is clear but interface and api definition is not known up front
-- I can use feature file to elaborate numerous hypothesis without manually updating readme, if the feature description is failed, the application did not finishes what it suppose to do
+- Feature file has higher readability and easy to understand when elaborating numerous hypothesis and can use as a check when evolving features development, failing feature test means some missing behavior of the application that needs to be developed